ginstrom/paladin-novel/chapters/10_hunters-and-hunted.md

 ***

-The next day, Gond crouched at the ridge's edge, scanning the horizon for the expected raiders.
+Two weeks later, Gond crouched at the ridge's edge, scanning the horizon for the expected raiders.
 He turned to Pell and Sim.
 "They're coming soon."

 Pell frowned.
 "How can you be so certain?"